christopher5106/christopher5106.github.io/_posts/2015-11-11-tensorflow-google-deeplearning-library.markdown

 Graph visualization brings new informations, and creation of networks directly and integrally from the Python code (without having to write Caffe's NetSpec interface) is great.

-A "best in class" work, but difficult to understand the value-added.
+A "best-in-class" work, but difficult to understand the added-value compared with other tools.

 A contrario, I would see these main drawbacks :

-- to program new layer types, I cannot imagine how complex it can be...
+- if some needed operations are not available in the library, I cannot imagine how complex it can be to add them...

-- TensorBoard does not simplify understanding, display of some information is missing compared to other tools, such as the layer parameters, ... so I'm even more lost...
+- TensorBoard does not simplify understanding of the network, is too much thorough, and display of some informations is missing compared to other tools, such as the layer parameters, ... so I'm even more lost...

 Caffe remains for me the main tool where R&D occurs, but I believe that Tensorflow will become greater and greater in the future.
 Technical work done by Google is always very great.